salveketan/salveketan/README.md

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I waste most of my time playing games
+- ⚡ Fun fact: I waste most of my time debugging my code.